 The AHEAD annual international conference will run from Wednesday March 22nd to Thursday March 23rd 2023.
-We are pleased to invite submissions for sessions, talks and posters to be presented at the conference in-person and online.

 Conference Title: Unity: How Staff and Learner Communities Drive Inclusion in Tertiary Education